Michael Paymar

 Michael Paymar (born December 27, 1953) is a Minnesota politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 64B, which includes portions of the city of Saint Paul in Ramsey County, which is part of the Twin Cities metropolitan area.
 He is also a resource specialist for the Battered Women's Justice Project.

 Early life, education, and career

 Paymar graduated from East High School in Duluth, then went on to the College of St. Scholastica, also in Duluth, graduating with a B.A. in education and history.
 He later attended Hamline University in Saint Paul, earning his M.P.A.
 He served on the Duluth City Council from 1980 to 1988, and was council president in 1984.
-Later, after moving to Saint Paul, he served on the Saint Paul Charter Commission before being elected to the Legislature.
+During this time, he was a member of the Democratic Socialists of America.
+Later, after moving to Saint Paul, he served on the Saint Paul Charter Commission before being elected to the legislature.